IDMNYU/DM997X-Thesis-FA15/dm997x_ms_thesis_resources.md

 * **[NYU Library](http://library.nyu.edu)**
     * Graduate students have access to a wide range of amenities in the NYU libraries, from [spaces](http://library.nyu.edu/services/group_study.html) designed just for you, to [classes](http://nyu.libcal.com) that will help you become a better researcher, to on-demand consultation and help from our [35 subject-specialist librarians](http://library.nyu.edu/research/lib_arc.html.).
 Visit [NYU Library](http://library.nyu.edu) to learn more about our services and our world-class collection of research materials.
+    * Can’t find the book you need in BobCat?
+Book checked out?
+Request it from [E-ZBorrow](https://login.library.nyu.edu/login), a catalog of more than 50 academic libraries.
+Books arrive in 3-5 business days to Bobst Library (other locations may take a few days longer) and may be borrowed for 12 weeks.

 ## RECOMMENDED ACADEMIC RESEARCH RESOURCES
 * [Pew Research](http://www.pewresearch.org) (for statistics)